rwfilice/radsearch2/README.md

 # radsearch2
 New version of Radsearch written from the ground up and using new indexing technology.
-Thanks and conceptual credit to the original Radsearch team from the University of Maryland (Chris Meenan, [Max Warnock](https://github.com/mwarnock), [Mark Daly](https://github.com/markdaly), [Christopher Toland](https://github.com/ctoland)) and Indiana University ([Marc Kohli, M.D.](https://github.com/shadowdoc)).
+Thanks and conceptual credit to the original Radsearch team from the University of Maryland ([Mark Daly](https://github.com/markdaly), Wayne LaBelle, Chris Meenan, [Christopher Toland](https://github.com/ctoland), [Max Warnock](https://github.com/mwarnock)) and Indiana University ([Marc Kohli, M.D.](https://github.com/shadowdoc)).

 # Things you'll need